 - Middle school and high school students can participate in sessions coordinated by our faculty for Dordt Discovery Days.
 Previous sessions have included board games, cryptography, card tricks, Fermi problems, and an Amazing Math Race.

 - Math competitions: Each fall, Dordt students participate in the Putnam Exam.
-The Dordt College Math Challenge is a great opportunity for high school students to learn more about our programs while also participating in a mathematics competition with great prizes.
+The Dordt University Math Challenge is a great opportunity for high school students to learn more about our programs while also participating in a mathematics competition with great prizes.
 For middle school students, Dordt hosts Math Bees for 7th and 8th grade students each spring.